Machu Picchu before and after…

 Click on image to enlarge…

-That shot, when compared to the Inca Citadel today, reveals that many of the now-pristine outlying buildings were in fact collapsed piles of stone.
+That shot, when compared to the Inca Citadel today, reveals that many of the now-pristine outlying buildings in the Western Urban Sector were in fact collapsed piles of stone.

 An argument can be made that the representative features of the restored architectural units remain true to the larger site and convey its significance.